ChangeGamer

 Runtime input/output/action controls that enforce policy independently of the model — tooling landscape, techniques, and layering guidance.

 Guardrails are runtime checks that sit around — not inside — the model and enforce policy regardless of what the model itself produces.
 They complement but do not replace model-level safety training.
-See also: /resources/agentic-security-checklist for the threat-surface checklist that motivates these controls.
+See also: /resources/agentic-security-checklist for the threat-surface checklist that motivates these controls, and /resources/agent-control-specification for a newer, cross-framework specification that formalizes this input/output/action checkpoint pattern into a portable, vendor-neutral contract.

 Three guardrail positions